GVSU-IEEE/gvsu-ieee.github.io/index.md

 Contact Us
 ----------
-Email the chair, Ethan Ruffing, at <ruffing.e.us@ieee.org> with any questions.
+Contact us by email at <ieee@mail.gvsu.edu> with any questions.

 Find Us Elsewhere